Visiting The West of Ireland

 You can pick up a rental car in Galway city and enjoy relaxed, scenic drives on quiet country roads.
 Look out for the following areas of interest.

 Explore by Rental Car

-The West of Ireland is the region encompassed by the province of Connaught, although in tourist brochures, the West specifically means the counties of Galway, Mayo and Roscommon.
-This remote area of the country hosts wild and rugged countryside, although its land is not so fertile.
-With that in mind, the 17th Century British invader, Oliver Cromwell, threatened agriculturally dependent natives who resisted him to go either "to Hell or to Connaught” – a phrase that lives on in the popular culture today.
+The West of Ireland is the region encompassed by the province of Connaught.
+This remote area of the country hosts wild and rugged countryside.
+The 17th Century British invader, Oliver Cromwell, threatened agriculturally dependent natives who resisted him to go either "to Hell or to Connaught” – a phrase that lives on in the popular culture today.